-In this section, we describe and explore several papers that propose LLM-based neuro-symbolic system.
+In this section, we describe and explore several papers that propose an LLM-based neuro-symbolic system.
 The selected papers are chosen, as they represent a diverse set of possibilities to use an LLM in a system pipeline (on the input side of the system, somewhere in the inner part, or on the output side) as well as act as a fluent language interface or a formal language interface on the input or output side.
-We also included ChatGPT, which is the most famous generative AI system, and although mainly data-driven, includes a symbolic component in the reward modeling part of the training phase.